Put your passion for science, as well as your excellent communication and problem-solving skills, to the test with a career in materials engineering

-- There are two main options for self-employment, both of which are more likely once significant work experience has been gained.
+- There are two main options for self-employment, both of which are more likely once you've gained significant work experience.
 You can set up your own business, such as a consultancy or small specialist practice, or work as a freelancer or contractor, moving around different organisations as work becomes available.

 - There are occasionally opportunities for overseas travel.
 In global companies where technology is mainly controlled from the UK, frequent overseas visits may be required.

-Apart from a degree in materials engineering, technology or science, a number of other engineering and science-based subjects are acceptable for entry to this profession, including:
+Degrees are available in materials engineering, technology or science, but a number of other engineering and science-based subjects are acceptable, including: